 For those of you wanting to get to know even more tan locals do, we have plotted some tours to show Cartagena’s real local soul, the chosen spots deserving un unhurried visit.
-Do you dare to join us?
+Do you dare to join us on these 5 visits?

 ART-NOUVEAU CEMETERY TOUR